 Not only do eye exams determine whether you’re in need of a prescription and a pair of glasses, they can also pick up on any more sinister issues that could be developing.
 We recommend that you book yourself in for an OCT scan, if you’re not familiar, read on to find out more!

 OCT?
 That sounds complicated…?

 In a regular eye test, you will have experienced your optometrist shining a light into your eye, and looking very closely at it.
-This is to examine the surface and deeper layers of the retina, to try to spot any signs of conditions such as glaucoma or age-related macular degeneration.
-However, it’s like looking into a house through a post box – the view is very limited!
+This is to examine the surface of the retina, however, it’s like looking into a house through a post box – the view is very limited!

 So, what can you do?

 Well the good news is, the OCT takes a much broader view of the back of the eye, showing far more detail (and is a little less up close and personal!).
 The scanner reflects a light into the retina, building 2D and 3D images for your optometrist to assess.
 These images are very high resolution, with the machine taking between 26000-40000 retinal scans per second, providing a more complete picture of your overall eye health.
 Winning!